Azathothas/Stars/README.md

 ## Dart

+- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 - [bluefireteam/audioplayers](https://github.com/bluefireteam/audioplayers) – A Flutter package to play multiple audio files simultaneously (Android/iOS/web/Linux/Windows/macOS)
 - [Cateners/tiny_computer](https://github.com/Cateners/tiny_computer) – Click-to-run debian 12 xfce on android for Chinese users, with fcitx pinyin input method and some useful packages preinstalled.
 No termux required.
 - [lollipopkit/flutter_server_box](https://github.com/lollipopkit/flutter_server_box) – server status & toolbox app using Flutter